ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note:

 I must design my API for my clients, the consumers not for me.

 So who are they:

-- human-beings requiring a lot flexibility in terms of interaction and dialog
-- Machines following a well-defined protocol
-- a thing, Mobile Apps requiring a lot flexibility in terms of data access This question relates to the protocol, the data format.
+- Human beings need simplicity, readability and quick understanding.
+- Machines need performance, precision and structured dialogue.
+- a thing, it's also a machine but with some additional constrains, such as the resource usage.

+This question will influence the choice of communication protocols and data formats.

 ----